laith-hamdan/notes-application/README.md

-Hi I'm Laith, this is simple and modern app to create, organize, and manage your personal notes, ideas, and work in one place.
+## Hi I'm Laith, this is simple and modern app to create, organize, and manage your personal notes, ideas, and work in one place.

-**Use your preferred IDE**

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)